sonic-net/sonic-utilities/doc/Command-Reference.md

 ### CMIS debug tx-output

-This command enables or disables TX output on a specified port.
-It is a standard CMIS diagnostic control used for controlling tx-side link between the host switch and the transceiver module.
+The command disables TX output by turning off the laser on the module, effectively blocking the optical signal.

 **sfputil debug tx-ouput**